lightstep/lightstep-tracer-common/client.md

 * New spans produced while the buffer of pending data is full
 * Non-retryable failures received before the timeout
 * Reporting timeout received
-* When user code creates excessively large spans or logs
+* User code creates excessively large spans or logs

 In these cases, this document will specify how clients should behave, in the mutual interest of valuing client resources, delivering